 What high-tech invention is most intriguing?
 What scientific discovery is truly amazing?
 Build a replica and discover the details!

 When Jacques-Yves Cousteau was young he wanted to swim underwater like a fish.
 His dream came true when he perfected the aqua lung (SCUBA-diving gear).
-Think about international inventions or scientific discoveries that fascinate you.
+Students think about international inventions or scientific discoveries that are fascinating to them.
 Choose one to research.
 Then make an imaginative windsock model of the invention.
 Show the invention steps or components of the technology.
 Here is how we made Cousteau’s aqua lung.

 Roll construction paper into a wide cylinder for the diver’s body.
 Seal the ends together with Crayola® School Glue.
 Air-dry the glue.